 5) Pack Your Food in a Reusable Food Storage Container

 Use reusable food storage containers to pack your food.
-If you need to buy a food storage container, buy one made of recyclable material.
+If you need to buy a food storage container, buy one made from recyclable material.

 6) Foster Your Family and Friends to Apply the Basic Eco-Friendly Guidelines

 Share in advance these basic eco-friendly guidelines with your family members and friends who will be accompanying you during the trip.
 Foster them to implement the eco-friendly guidelines.

 If you plan to visit a natural area along with kids, let them know in advance the importance for everyone to contribute to the conservation of the natural area.
 Inform the kids that you will be implementing the eco-friendly guidelines described herein and that you expect them to comply those applicable to them as well as the rules that may be informed by the tour provider, if any.
 For instance, tell the kids the need to respect the habitat and its living organisms; and thus, leave the flora and fauna in the natural area discovered.

 7) Exhort Other Visitors to Care for the Environment